aamitn/GithubBulkRepoDownloader/README.md

 3. Paste the created token in this part of the code
 ![image](https://github.com/user-attachments/assets/dac17fb9-ee55-483e-998e-d9452cb6dca4)

+**Our release binaries can download repos without github personal access token to be modified using our company provided token.

 4. Build using Maven or your preferred build tool. bash